What a Gem: What to Know About Sunstone July 22 2015 - Catherine Angiel, 0 Comments

 This vintage inspired, rose gold diamond necklace, handmade with intricate refined detail.
 Delicate and romantic

-Live luxuriously with this gold and diamond crown necklace!
-Fit for a Princess!
+Live luxuriously with this gold and diamond crown necklace fit for a princess or a prince!
+Gothic jewelry is hot and trending!

 Only 3 days left until Christmas!